SidChiu0220/Sid_BlueStampPortfolio/index.md

   - A communication between a client and a server or the host using the IP address of the host.
   - The client, in this case is the Raspberrypi Zero.
   - Th Pi Zero sends the information about the switch-mode button, the color the robot should track, and the data from accelerometer every 0.1 seconds.
   - When sending the data from the controller, I used JSON send many information at once, and it encodes data in to bytes to be able to send.
 The Pi 0 sends the XY-acceleration, the color to track, and a "SwitchMode" variable that is true when the middle button is pressed as a packet.
 The Pi 4 decodes and parses the data.
+  - The Pi 0 needs to encode the data into bytes which will be decoded by the Pi 4.

   **Threading and Queue**
-  - 1
-  - 3
-  - 3
+  - Threading allows different parts of the code to run at the same time.
+  - The code creates a separate thread specifically for the socket_listener (receiving data) function.
+  - It prevents the program from freezing.
+The socket_listener thread can wait for a client connection and incoming data without stopping the main program and affecting the live feed.
+  - Queue provides a safe way to pass information between the two threads I have.
+  - In this code, it is used to send data from the socket_listener thread to the main program thread.
+  - It ensures that data is not lost or corrupted when two threads are working with it at the same time.
+Queue guarantees that the main program can read the data from the client exactly as it was received.

   **Buttons and RGBLED**
   - There are three buttons and an RGBLED connected to the Pi Zero.